maestrano/impac-angular/DEVELOPER.md

     );
   ```

-7. Rebuild via `gulp serve` or `gulp workspace`, and then you should be able to add your new widget to a dashboard!
+7. Rebuild via `gulp` or `gulp serve` or `gulp workspace`, and then you should be able to add your new widget to a dashboard!

 #### How-to: Create a setting
 ---